bupticybee/AlphaNLHoldem/readme.md

 This is an implementation of a self-play non-limit texas holdem ai, using TensorFlow and ray.
 While heavily inspired by UCAS's work of Alpha Holdem, it's not a offical implementation of Alpha Holdem.

-This is a proof of concept project, so rlcard's nl-holdem env was used.
+This is a proof of concept project, rlcard's nl-holdem env was used.
 It's a 50bb 1v1 env, not the standard 100bb ACPC one, and bet sizes are slightly different than ACPC.

 I asked a few pro holdem players to play against this ai for some dozen games.
 They report that the ai's moves are all logical.
 They did not observe any significant mistakes.